-September 28, 2004 - Is discharged from the Army Reserve without completing any training or receiving any awards.
+September 28, 2004 - Is discharged from the Army Reserve without completing any training.

 May 20, 2013 - Snowden leaves for Hong Kong.

-June 18, 2013 - Testifying before the House Intelligence Committee, FBI Deputy Director Sean Joyce argues that the PRISM program has helped stop a number of alleged terrorist attacks.
+June 18, 2013 - Testifying before the House Intelligence Committee, FBI Deputy Director Sean Joyce details how the PRISM program has helped stop several alleged terrorist attacks.

-June 23, 2013 - Flies to Moscow from Hong Kong.
+June 23, 2013 - Snowden flies to Moscow from Hong Kong.
 Russian President Vladimir Putin later verifies that Snowden is in the transit area of Moscow’s Sheremetyevo International Airport.

 June 30, 2013 - German news magazine Der Spiegel reports that classified leaks by Snowden detail NSA bugging of European Union offices in Washington and New York, as well as an EU building in Brussels.

-July 16, 2013 - Russian lawyer Anatoly Kucherena tells CNN that Snowden has applied for temporary asylum in Russia.
-If the request is granted, Snowden would be able to live in Russia for at least a year.
+July 16, 2013 - Snowden’s Russian attorney, Anatoly Kucherena, tells CNN that Snowden has applied for temporary asylum in Russia.
+If his request is granted, he would be able to live in Russia for at least a year.